| Feature | Slyce Spend-to-own, flat $9.99/mo | Bumped Defunct — loyalty-investing pioneer |

 Frequently asked

-Slyce and Grifin are the two closest current spend-to-own apps.
-Slyce buys fractional shares of any supported public company you spend at, on every eligible purchase, with no monthly fee.
-Grifin shipped first in the category and has the most mature mobile app, with a monthly subscription.
+- Slyce and Grifin are the two closest current spend-to-own apps.
+Slyce buys fractional shares of any supported public company you spend at, on every eligible purchase, for a flat $9.99/month.
+Grifin shipped first in the category and has a longer track record, also on a monthly subscription.
 Both extend the Bumped thesis — that spending should drive ownership.

-Bumped was a brand-loyalty model — fractional shares for shopping at enrolled partner brands.
+- Bumped was a brand-loyalty model — fractional shares for shopping at enrolled partner brands.
 Coverage was limited to those partners.
 Slyce works on any eligible purchase at any supported public company, without requiring brand-partner enrollment.
-The economic model also differs: Bumped's revenue came from brand partners; Slyce's comes from payment-network rebates.
+The economic model also differs: Bumped's revenue came from brand partners; Slyce's comes from a flat $9.99/month user subscription, so its coverage isn't gated on partnership deals.

-Stash's Stock-Back® on debit-card swipes is a similar mechanic — you earn the merchant's stock when they're publicly traded and supported by Stash, otherwise a chosen default.
-Slyce's per-purchase model captures the spirit of Bumped's loyalty-investing thesis without the brand-partner-enrollment constraint.
+- Stash's Stock-Back® on debit-card swipes is a similar mechanic — you earn the merchant's stock when they're publicly traded and supported by Stash, otherwise a chosen default.
+Slyce's per-purchase model captures the spirit of Bumped's loyalty-investing thesis without the brand-partner-enrollment constraint, though note Slyce charges a flat $9.99/month rather than being brand-funded.

 Other comparisons